Make Over Your Foyer

 With knowledgeable Color Experts and Idea Cards, your local True Value hardware store has the color selection tools you need to make picking a color simple.

-No matter what color you choose, trust True Value EasyCare® latex paint to add the color, interest and drama you want in your foyer.
+No matter what color you choose, trust True Value EasyCare® Ultra Premium paint and primer in-one to add the color, interest and drama you want in your foyer.

 Step 2.
 Calculate Amount of Paint